Speech Language Pathologist Assistant - Therapist Assistant Diploma

 Regulations Governing Clinical Fieldwork Courses

-Students must achieve satisfactory performance in all clinical fieldwork courses in accordance with the course/clinical criteria and outcomes.
-Clinical fieldwork hours may include days, evenings, nights and weekends.
-Students are to arrange their own transportation for required program activities and any costs incurred for meals, travel and accommodation are the student’s responsibility.
-Students will require daily access to a vehicle for any clinical fieldwork experience not accessible through public transportation.
-Students cannot be in attendance at clinical agencies as a MacEwan University therapist assistant student except at times and locations authorized by the clinical fieldwork instructor for the course in which the student is currently enrolled.
+Students cannot attend clinical agencies as a MacEwan University therapist assistant student except at times and locations authorized by the clinical fieldwork placement instructor for the course in which the student is currently enrolled.
 Students must comply with the Work Integrated Learning policy regarding clinical fieldwork practice and/or placement as well as other applicable policies and regulations of the university and the host agency.
-Students must have completed all prerequisite courses as well as all program and agency pre-clinical requirements prior to the start of any clinical fieldwork course.
+Students must have completed all prerequisite courses as well as all program and agency pre-clinical requirements prior to the start of any clinical fieldwork placement course.
 In accordance with the Work Integrated Learning policy, the university reserves the right, at any point during the clinical fieldwork placement, to remove a student from the clinical fieldwork placement for serious performance issues (i.e., engaging in behaviour that places the client and/or others at risk or that is contrary to the professional or safety requirements of the placement).
-In such cases the Chair, through consultation with the Dean, will assign a grade of F in the course.
-Although the decision may be appealed according with the Appeals policy, the student will not be permitted to remain in the clinical fieldwork placement during the appeal.
+In such cases the Chair, through consultation with the Dean, will assign a grade of NCR (or F) in the course.
+For further information, refer to the Work Integrated Learning policy.

 Police Information Check

-Students must meet the specific police information check (PIC) requirement as set out in the admission criteria for the duration of the program or they may be required to withdraw from the program.
-Students are responsible for obtaining a PIC at intervals specified by clinical agencies or the program and making these available, upon request, to their clinical agency representative.
-Students may also be required to obtain an intervention record check (child welfare check) for some clinical fieldwork placements.
 Students whose PIC status changes following admission must self-report this change in status; this may compromise the student’s ability to complete the program requirements as they may be denied required clinical fieldwork placements and, therefore, be unable to meet graduation requirements.

 Immunization

 Students must be able to meet agency requirements for immunizations prior to the start of all clinical fieldwork placement courses.
 Current immunization against specified communicable diseases is required as a prerequisite for clinical fieldwork placements and thus for continued enrolment in the program.
 Students must meet the specific immunization requirements prior to the start of the third term.
 Documentation of these requirements must be provided to the program by the start of the third term.
 Failure to meet the specific immunization requirements may result in a student being denied an approved clinical fieldwork placement and, therefore, be unable to meet graduation requirements.
+Any costs incurred are the responsibility of the student.

 CPR – Basic Life Support for Health Care Provider (C) or Equivalent